charliecalvert/CloudNotes/Assignments/MidtermFinal/Prog272Midterm2017.md

 - <https://gist.github.com/charliecalvert/cf20ae73a21bb34d6605a1f533c9d988>

+**NOTE**: _When I got the punctuator error, the editor did not usually point right at the source of the problem.
+Instead, for me, it was often pointing at the first **import** statement at the top of the file.
+Eventually, I realized the problem was not the **import** statement, but the arrow functions.
+I found this to be quite confusing, and it took me several tries before I sorted it out.
+Once I removed the arrow function, however, the other JSCS errors were easier to find, and WebStorm pointed me at the place in the file where the error occurred._

 ## Turn it in

 Git **add**, **commit** and **push**.
 Git **tag** and/or create a **branch**.
 (If you are doing both, add the tag after you create the branch.)
 Use the word **Midterm** in your tag and/or branch messages.
 If there is any doubt as to which folder and branch your midterm is in, be sure to spell it out.
 For instance: